An indeclinable verbal substantive with either verbal force or substantival force

 Used in place of a substantive.
 Always singular, neuter, with or without an article

-An infinitive or infinitival phrase, forming a noun clause and functioning as the subject of a finite verb
+An infinitive may introduce a substantival phrase, subject of a finite verb

 Never found in a prepositional phrase